Madurodam: Idea for the park

-Mrs B. Boon-van der Starp was a member of a foundation for the Dutch Students Sanatorium.
+Bep Boon-van der Starp was a member of a foundation for the Dutch Students Sanatorium.
 In this sanatorium students with tuberculosis could obtain treatment, and could also study.
 Financial support was needed to pay for their convalescent care.
 Mrs Boon-van der Starp heard about Bekonscot, a miniature park in Beaconsfield, England.
 This park generated large profits, a large part of which was donated to a hospital in London each year.

 After a meeting with Mrs Boon-van der Starp, George Maduro's parents donated the funds needed for the Madurodam project, as a memorial to their son.
 S.J.
 Bouma was appointed architect of Madurodam, and visited Bekonscot because Mrs Boon-van der Starp wanted the new park to be similar.
 After his visit he created a plan for Madurodam and came up with a theme: Het stadje met de glimlach ("The little city with the smile").